drivendataorg/repro-zipfile/README.md

 See [`examples/usage.py`](./examples/usage.py) for an example script that you can run, and [`examples/demo_vs_zipfile.py`](./examples/demo_vs_zipfile.py) for a demonstration in contrast with the standard library's zipfile module.

-### Set timestamp value with SOURCE_DATE_EPOCH

-repro_zipfile supports the `SOURCE_DATE_EPOCH` environment variable.
-If set, it will be used as a fixed value for the modified timestamps of files added to an archive.
-This should be an integer corresponding to the [Unix epoch time](https://en.wikipedia.org/wiki/Unix_time) of the timestamp you want to set. `SOURCE_DATE_EPOCH` is a [standard](https://reproducible-builds.org/docs/source-date-epoch/) created by the [Reproducible Builds project](https://reproducible-builds.org/) for software distributions.
+For more advanced usage, such as customizing the fixed metadata values, see the following section.

 ## How does repro-zipfile work?

-The primary reason that ZIP archives aren't automatically reproducible is because they include last-modified timestamps of files.
-This means that files with identical content but with different last-modified times cause the resulting ZIP archive to be different. `repro_zipfile.ReproducibleZipFile` is a subclass of `zipfile.ZipFile` that overrides the `write` and `writestr` methods to set the modified timestamp of all files written to the archive to a fixed value.
-By default, this value is 1980-01-01 0:00 UTC, which is the earliest timestamp that is supported by the ZIP format.
-You can customize this value as documented in the previous section.
+ZIP archives are not normally reproducible even when containing files with identical content because of file metadata.
+In particular, the usual culprits are:

+1. Last-modified timestamps
+2. File-system permissions (mode)

+`repro_zipfile.ReproducibleZipFile` is a subclass of `zipfile.ZipFile` that overrides the `write`, `writestr`, and `mkdir` methods with versions that set the above metadata to fixed values.
 Note that repro-zipfile does not modify the original files—only the metadata written to the archive.

 You can effectively reproduce what `ReproducibleZipFile` does with something like this: